- Home

 A ratio comparing a quantity to 100, written with the % symbol; 'per cent' literally means 'per hundred'.

-Why is Percent as Ratio important?
+What is the Percent as Ratio formula?

 Prerequisites